7 Must-Visit Rockhounding Sites in Idaho

 Basic Regulations

-• Daily collection limits vary by location
+• Daily collection limits can vary by site and land agency.

-• Private property requires explicit permission
+• Private property always requires explicit permission from the landowner.

 Required Equipment